don-ferris/SovrIT-PTI-Platform/README.md

 To understand how SovrIT stays reliable, imagine you have a high-precision, state-of-the-art mechanical watch that synchronizes its time wirelessly with reference time servers on the Internet.

-Now imagine that anytime the watch has the slightest problem, you can push a button so that the watch **explodes** — all the gears and jewels pop out, and then a high-precision robotic arm reassembles it **PERFECTLY** (thereby addressing the problem) and resynchronizes the time with the internet time servers — all in a matter of seconds.
+Now imagine that anytime the watch has the slightest problem, you can simply push a button so that the watch **explodes** — all the gears and jewels pop out, and then a high-precision robotic arm reassembles it **PERFECTLY** (thereby addressing the problem) and resynchronizes the time with the internet time servers — all in a matter of seconds.

 That is exactly how the SovrIT architecture works:

 * **The Blueprint (Nix Flakes):** Instead of manually installing software, we use a "Nix flake."
 This is a perfect, mathematical blueprint of exactly how a service should look.
+It contains only the absolute essentials (including supporting elements of the underlying IS) required to make the service functional.
-* **The Jewel Cases (systemd-nspawn):** Every service lives in its own high-security container called a "systemd-nspawn" container.
-It’s like a tiny, isolated vault that keeps each part of the watch from interfering with the others.
+* **The Containers (systemd-nspawn):** Every service lives in its own high-security container called a "systemd-nspawn" container.
+It’s like a tiny, isolated vault that keeps each part of the watch from interfering with the others. _Even the Linux kernel is optimized, removing non-essential kernel modules, and core utilities like ssh, ls, echo, sed, and awk - without which a hacker or malicious code is unable to change anything _even if it could somehow manage to get in_.
-* **The Robotic Arm (The Substrate):** If a service breaks, the system doesn't try to "fix" it.
+* **The Rebuild:** If a service breaks, the system doesn't try to "fix" it.
 It simply deletes the container and instantly re-grows a new one from the Blueprint.
 Because your data is stored separately, the service wakes up "Factory New" and perfect in seconds.
+* **The Data Layer:**

 ---